The 9 Hour Small Business Tune-Up

 List Ways You Can Improve Employee Relations

 - Have meetings to hear my employees’ concerns regarding both the business and their working conditions.

-- Make sure working conditions are good for the employees before any complaints are lodged.
+- Make sure working conditions are good for the employees.

 - Educate employees about the importance of their jobs.